ariden83/hdwallet.go/README.md

 # hdwallet.go

-Generate Ethereum wallet from mnemomic, in GOLANG.
+Generate an Ethereum wallet from a mnemonic phrase using Golang.

 ## Resources